pkdevpl/osk-obelix-photoshoot/README.md

 # OSK Obelix Photoshoot

-Photoshoot for driving school website and social media
+## About
-(do not use without permission)
+Below are images from photoshoot I did for a driving school.
+They were needed for new website and social media posts.
+Photoshoot took about 2 hours and post-processing about one working day.
+Please, do not use those images without written permission.

 ![Kia Front](/images/kia_001.png)
 ![Kia Front](/images/kia_002.png)